hyosung11/Launch-School/Courses/journal.md

 11:17 Correspondence taking longer than 15 minutes.

 11:42 Done with correspondence and now I'll take a short break before working on Practice Problems.

+12:18 Practiced Practice Problem 13 and that took about 30 minutes.
+I still don't fully understand it.
+Go into diffuse mode for a break now.